 7. Garmin vívosport Smart Activity Tracker

 The Garmin vívosport Smart Activity Tracker offers continuous wrist-based heart rate monitoring along with steps, distance and calories.
-You can use the tracker indoors or outside with built-in GPS for accurate tracking.
+You can use the tracker indoors or outside thanks to built-in GPS, which provides accurate tracking.
 A daily fitness monitoring tool lets you keep track of your progress and set realistic workout goals for each day.
 You can also share activities and store data via Garmin Connect.
 In terms of battery life, the rechargeable battery yields roughly up to eight hours in GPS mode or up to seven days in smartwatch mode.
 Available sizes include small/medium and large.